-    Pros: There are so many courses like Buckhorn in central North Carolina.
-This is one of the better ones.
+Pros: There are so many courses like Buckhorn in central North Carolina, though none as well imagined or constructed.
 Nice, clean lines on well defined fairways.
 Perfectly delineated paths leading from hole to hole.
 It doesn't bring much that hasn't been done before.
 It just does it a bit better than most.

 Other than that, there aren't a lot of memorable holes here but they are almost all solid.
 Challenging and fair, it will be tough to stay in the fairway but if you do, there are no single trees left in the middle of your flight path.
 Good play is rewarded.

 It's a bit out of the way.
 It's farther from the cities of the Triangle than many courses.
 But it's definitely worth the extra travel.

 Cons: At the same time, while all the holes are solid, few are memorable, and there is a lot of sameness about many of them.
 This can be a good thing, if you like what you see.
 But you should know after the first fairway what the majority of holes will be like.

 16 and 18 are both strange holes that I did not really care for.
 They turn at very strange angles (16 is extremely sharp at a very early juncture) essentially to "get to" certain places.
 16 takes the path to get from 15 to 17, the two holes that use the pond.
 18 is the only way to get from said hole to somewhere near the beginning.
 It's probably a net positive as it allows the two more memorable holes, but it makes for a strange ending to the course.
 (And the OB on 16?
 I say if someone wants to go through those woods and avoid the oddly shaped fairway, it's on them.)

 Other Thoughts: The two sets of tees actually does a nice job of providing two distinct difficulties.
 Those far tees are far.
 They probably the most challenge that a player will find for 50 miles in any direction.

 6 of 23 people found this review helpful.